 Baby Safety Around the House

-Use a baby monitor
+Use a Baby Monitor

-Never shake a baby
+Never Shake a Baby

-Check the CPSC website for an updated list of product recalls
+Check the CPSC website for an updated list of product recalls.

 Check all of your baby's equipment regularly for loose parts, sharp or rough edges, and peeling paint.

-Call the Radon Hotline, 1–800–767–7236, for information on reducing the risk of radon exposure in your home.
+Call the Radon Hotline at 1–800–767–7236 for information on reducing the risk of radon exposure in your home.

-Prevent choking
+Prevent Choking

 Avoid foods that pose the greatest choking hazard.
 This includes hot dogs, whole grapes, peanuts, hard candy, and raw carrots.

 Make sure your child's toys are safe.
 Soft toys should be washable, stuffed with fire-safe material, and have no loose pieces such as eyes, buttons, or latches.
-If toys break down into pieces, no piece should be smaller than 1.75 inches.
-(They should be too big to fit through a paper towel tube.)
+If toys break down into pieces, no piece should be smaller than 1.
+75 inches (they should be too big to fit through a paper towel tube).
 Pieces smaller than that pose a choking hazard.
 Don't use any toys that have strings, fasteners, buttons, or chipping paint.
 Avoid latex balloons and small balls, and check all of your baby's toys regularly for rough edges, loose parts, or peeling paint.

 Only dress your baby in safe clothing.
 Check clothes inside and out for loose strings or ribbons or anything that could wrap around your baby's neck, small fingers, or toes.
-Avoid drawstrings on clothes that can get caught in doors, cribs, or toy equipment such as bicycle wheels.
+Avoid drawstrings on clothes that can get caught in doors, cribs, or toy equipment like bicycle wheels.
 Remember, children can always pull off buttons that you think are securely attached.

 Never refer to medicine as candy.